Financial Planning & Analysis

 Scott Nitschke, Vice President, Finance Transformation, American Express

 Integrated Business Planning & Analytics at HPHC: Leveraging the Power of the Cloud

-Harvard Pilgrim Health Care (HPHC), a leading not-for-profit health services company, leveraged an antiquated software platform for planning, cost allocations, and reporting that no longer supported the needs of the business.
-Business complexity, competitive dynamics, and profitability pressures required better visibility into the drivers of financial performance, better transparency and flexibility in cost allocations, and the elimination of manually intensive data management and offline planning and reporting processes.
-HPHC invested in a cloud based modeling, planning, & reporting solution where they leveraged out-of-the box capabilities and best practice business processes while still accommodating unique business requirements.
-Learn how they significantly improved the efficiency and effectiveness planning and reporting, enhanced profitability analytics, and delivered high impact data visualization and management reports while successfully driving change management and adoption.
+Harvard Pilgrim Healthcare (HPHC) invested in a cloud-based modeling, planning and reporting solution to replace an antiquated software platform that no longer supported the needs of the business.
+A rise in business complexity, competitive dynamics, and profitability pressures required better visibility into the drivers of financial performance, better transparency and flexibility in cost allocations.
+Learn how HPHC significantly improved the efficiency and effectiveness planning and reporting, enhanced profitability analytics, and delivered high impact data visualization and management reports while successfully driving change management and adoption.

 Philip Peck, Vice President Finance Transformation, Peloton Group